Anum-2017/Spec-Kit-Plus-Guides/README.md

 | Claude Code | ✅         |
 | OpenCode    | ✅         |

-The Spec-Kit Plus CLI includes both `claude` and `opencode` as supported AI options.
+Both agents can be selected during project initialization using the Spec-Kit Plus CLI.

 ---